Product Info

 Product Ingredients

-Processed Grain By-Products, Plant Protein Products, Salt, Magnesium Oxide, Molasses Products, Calcium Carbonate, Soybean Oil, Monocalcium Phosphate, Dicalcium Phosphate, Manganous Oxide, Manganese Sulfate, Zinc Oxide, Zinc Sulfate, Copper Sulfate, Sodium Selenite, Ethylenediamine Dihydroiodide, Calcium Iodate, Cobalt Carbonate, Vitamin A Supplement, Vitamin D-3 Supplement, Vitamin E Supplement, Mineral Oil and Calcium Propionate (as a preservative).
+Processed Grain By-Products, Molasses Products, Plant Protein Products, Magnesium Oxide, Salt, Calcium Carbonate, Vegetable Oil, Calcium Propionate (as a preservative) Roughage Products, Selenium Yeast, Manganese Sulfate, Zinc Sulfate, Copper Sulfate, Manganous Oxide, Zinc Oxide, Vitamin A Supplement, Vitamin D-3 Supplement, Vitamin E Supplement, Mineral Oil, Ethylenediamine Dihydroiodide, Cobalt Carbonate and Calcium Iodate.

 Product directions